Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Kehts/[Culture].md

 humiliation, self-harm and sacrifices follow on, however in a ways more rational and sensible than their goblin kind did, as a heritage of their new, ascended culture.

+### The Mask Theatre
+Kehtic religious practices revolve around the monthly mass done in a form of mask theatre.
+The mask has special meaning for kehtic culture - it is a symbol of connection to spiritual world, a relationship with spirits of the land.
+Mask allows for blessed possession - state where its wearer is being possessed by the spirit, but with trust that taking the mask off will be a command to the spirit to leave their body.
+It revolves in similar concept as kehtic submission, where the two forces have mutual relationship of respecting their positions and rules.

+The mask theatre is societal reflection of that - the actors are chosen by the **Blind Mothers**, spiritual leaders of the area.
+They are somewhat random, so there are rarely kehts that remain left out for long.
+Then, the chosen actors take masks, and the performance-trial begins.
+Actors perform a story, played by spirits that possess them during play.
+Kehts that were submissive to spirits' will during their recent times trust that they will be played just as actors - as a playful exercise, a story of some dramatic or fun narrative for other kehts to watch.

+There's a gamble in here though, as if an actor was against the spirits, the show may be its demise.
+The spirit may make them insane during play, or may wait for it to the end of it.
+It may not let the actor take the mask off, which is a clearest sign for the community that the keht is in spirit's disfavour.
+If spirit is merciful, it will let the keht accidentally die during play, for example as a part of a play where warriors fight - and so it turns out, the sinful keht is the one meant to be pierced by a sword.
+If keht was a terrible being or in particular disfavour, it will remain alive to the end of the show... and when town see the keht is left with a mask they can't take off, the sacrificial rite will began.
+Spirit will lead the unfortunate keht to the mass altar, where Blind Mothers will sacrifice the sinner to the glory of the spirits.

 ### Cultural Topics
 - [🥮 Foods](/Loreum/Topics/Nature/Foods/Kehtic.md)